 Ibogaine occurs naturally in plants of the Apocynaceae family, most notoriously in Tabernanthe Iboga and also in Voacanga Africana and Tabernaemontana undulata.
-It is a psychoactive, addiction interrupting alkaloid which is derived by a simple extraction process or semi-synthesis.
-All Ibogaine we use at our place is derived from Voacanga Africana due to the fact that poaching and over harvesting puts Tabernanthe Iboga closer to endangerment everyday in its natural habitat of Gabon and Cameroon.
+It is a psychoactive, indole alkaloid which is often described as one of the most powerful psychedelics, although most describe its effects as oneioregenic rather than hallucinogenic.
+Ibogaine is derived from these natural sources by a simple extraction process or semi-synthesis.

 Is Ibogaine Safe?

 For those seeking Ibogaine treatment, safety is often the main concern.
 Ibogaine has received a lot of bad press due to its track record as a ‘haphazard’ medical subculture spawned by ex-junkies.
 However, the truth is that complications are easily avoided by a simple prescreening process.

 An important thing to remember is that almost all Ibogaine fatalities occurred at a point in time where almost nothing was known about Ibogaine treatment, its side effects, its contraindications with other drugs, or the risks involved with preexisting heart conditions.
 Although fatalities in the early days of treatment had mostly to do with drug interactions, some of them were also found to be caused by preexisting heart conditions.
 In our experience providing Ibogaine to hundreds of people, we have rarely had to intervene due to our strict (but simple) medical prescreening requirements:

 - Blood labs: Liver Panel and a CMP (Comprehensive Metabolic Panel)

 - Complete our form with the utmost honesty

 The following forms of Iboga and Ibogaine are used in clinics and treatment centers: